buttplugio/docs.buttplug.io/docs/dev-guide/cookbook/raw-device-commands.md

 you will be able to figure out what device you are looking for via name alone, as that is the only device identification the client provides ([for privacy reasons](privacy-models)).

 Unless the user has specified otherwise, most devices at least list their brand as part of their name, which can be used to identify protocols.
 For instance, when trying to identify Lovense toys to send missing commands like Light or Inflation, it can be assumed most Lovense toys will have "Lovense" in the name, and that can be used for lookup.
 This is usually the best way to identify which devices are suitable for certain raw messages.
-In remote connection situations, such as users with Intiface Desktop, the name may have been changed by the user and therefore may not be useful for lookup.
+In remote connection situations, such as users with Intiface Central, the name may have been changed by the user and therefore may not be useful for lookup.

 ## Endpoints